 “I’m sorry.”
 As a child, were you ever told to tell someone that?
-My guess is that you were.
+I guess that you were.
 Do you remember how it felt?
 You probably didn’t mean it, so it didn’t feel genuine.
-See, telling someone exactly what to say never really works the way we’d like.
-It comes off as stale, and it feels constraining for the person delivering it.
+See, telling someone exactly what to say never works how we’d like.
+It comes off as stale and feels constraining for the person delivering it.

 “Like it or not, we’re all in sales now…” – Daniel Pink

-Have you ever met a rep that follows their sales script to the tee?
+Have you ever met a rep who follows their sales script to the tee?
 My guess is probably not, and if you have, they probably weren’t very good at their job.

 Why would I say that?